karllark/dust_attenuation/docs/dust_attenuation/attenuation.rst

 attenuations at two different wavelengths *varies* with the amount total system dust.
 In other words, the shape of the attenuation curve varies with the total amount of dust in the system unlike the case for extinction.
-This is illustrated below with ``WG00`` shell, with clumpy mw models, where the left plot shows the total attenuation as a function of wavelength and the right plot shows the same curves normalized by Att(V).
+This is illustrated below with "WG00" shell, clumpy, mw models, where the left plot shows the total attenuation as a function of wavelength and the right plot shows the same curves normalized by Att(V).